AssafHalsadi/Tests_ImageProcessingEx02/docs/README.md

 <p><img src="../readme_assets/13.png" width="500"></p>
 </details>

-Otherwise, you will see "Failure" at the bottom, and the number of failed tests, like so:
+Otherwise, you will see "Failure" at the bottom, and the number of failed tests:

 <details>
 <summary>Open Image</summary>
 <p><img src="../readme_assets/17-2.png" width="500"></p>
 </details>

-and which tests failed at the top, like so:
+and which tests failed at the top:

 <details>
 <summary>Open Image</summary>